-- 14A.66 The following connected transactions are only subject to the reporting and announcement requirements set out in rules 14A.45 and 14A.46 and rule 14A.47 respectively: - (1) financial assistance provided by the listed issuer in the ordinary and usual course of business for the benefit of a connected person, or any company falling under rule 14A.13(2)(a)(ii), not on normal commercial terms (or better to the listed issuer), where each or all of the percentage ratios (other than the profits ratio) is/are: (i) each of the percentage ratios (other than the profits ratio) is less than 2.5%-5% or (ii) each of the percentage ratios (other than the profits ratio) is capable to or more than 2.5%-5% but less than 25% and the total value of the assistance plus any preferential benefit to the connected person or the relevant company is less than HK\$10,000,000; or - (2) financial assistance provided by the listed issuer not in the ordinary and usual course of business but on normal commercial terms (or better to the listed issuer) for the benefit of: - (a) a connected person; or - (b) any company falling under rule 14A.13(2)(a)(ii) if the assistance being provided is not in proportion to the listed issuer's equity interest in the relevant company or any guarantees given by the listed issuer are not on a several basis, and each or all of the percentage ratios (other than the profits ratio) is/are: (i) each of the percentage ratios (other than the profits ratio) is less than 2.5% or (ii) each of the percentage ratios (other than the profits ratio) is equal to or more than 2.5% of the percentage ratios (other than the profits ratio) is equal to or more than 2.5% but less than 25% and the total value of the assistance plus any preferential benefit to the connected person or the relevant company is less than HK\$10,000,000."
+- 14A.66 The following connected transactions are only subject to the reporting and announcement requirements set out in rules 14A.45 and 14A.46 and rule 14A.47 respectively: - (1) financial assistance provided by the listed issuer in the ordinary and usual course of business for the benefit of a connected person, or any company falling under rule 14A.13(2)(a)(ii), not on normal commercial terms (or better to the listed issuer), where each or all of the percentage ratios (other than the profits ratio) is/each of the percentage ratios (other than the profits ratio) is less than 2.5%-5% or (ii) each of the percentage ratios (other than the profits ratio) is equal to or more than 2.5%-5% but less than 25% and the total value of the assistance plus any preferential benefit to the connected person or the relevant company is less than HK\$10,000,000; or - (2) financial assistance provided by the listed issuer not in the ordinary and usual course of business but on normal commercial terms (or better to the listed issuer) for the benefit of: - (a) a connected person; or - (b) any company falling under rule 14A.13(2)(a)(ii) if the assistance being provided is not in proportion to the listed issuer's equity interest in the relevant company or any guarantees given by the listed issuer are not on a several basis, and each or all of the percentage ratios (other than the profits ratio) is/are: (i) each of the percentage ratios (other than the profits ratio) is less than 2.5%-5% or (ii) each of the percentage ratios (other than the profits ratio) is equal to or more than 2.5%-5% but less than 25% and the total value of the assistance plus any preferential benefit to the connected person or the relevant company is less than HK\$10,000,000."

-3. Draft Rule amendments relating to revenue transactions with connected persons -[Chapter 2: Part C]
+3. Draft Rule amendments relating to revenue transactions with connected persons - [Chapter 2: Part C]

+"Connected transactions

-"Connected transactions (other than those involving financial assistance or the granting of options) exempt from the reporting, announcement and independent shareholders' approval requirements
+(other than those involving financial assistance or the granting of options) exempt from the reporting, announcement and independent shareholders' approval requirements